musictheory/NilScript/README.md

 Note: Inlining causes the enum or const to be lifted to the global scope.
 Inlining affects all occurrences of that identifier in all files for the current compilation.
 Inlined enums/consts are persisted via `--output-state` and `--input-state`.

 ---
+## <a name="protocols"></a>Protocols

+Like Objective-C, oj supports protocols with both required and optional methods:

+    @protocol ControllerDelegate
+    @required
+    - (void) controller:(Controller)controller didPerformAction:(String)action;
+    @optional
+    - (BOOL) controller:(Controller)controller shouldPerformAction:(String)action;
+    @end

+A class implements protocols with the following syntax:

+    @implementation TheClass <ControllerDelegate, TabBarDelegate>

+    @end

+Protocols are specified in parameters, properties, and return types via the `id<ProtocolName>` type:

+    @implementation Controller
+    @property id<ControllerDelegate> delegate
+    @end

+Unlike Objective-C, there is no `NSObject` protocol.
+Instead, all protocols extend a built-in base protocol, which has identical methods to the [built-in base class](#base-class).

+---
 ## <a name="runtime"></a>Runtime

 **oj.noConflict()**